Thinking About Purchasing a Plastic Granulator?

 Shredding is the process of taking large components and shredding them down to random, smaller pieces.
 Shredders can be used in a multitude of applications.
 They can reduce plastics for washing, they can reduce products down for hauling them off to landfill, or they can prepare a product for a different application.
 Sound similar to granulating?

-Plastic granulators work like shredders in that they take large components and make them smaller.
+This piece of plastic equipment works like shredders in that they take large components and make them smaller.
 However, granulators can make much smaller pieces due to their open rotor design.
 An open rotor means that there is more air space for product cooling, which allows for easier processing of lighter materials.
 In the case of a shredder or grinder, lighter materials may not fare well.

-Find the Right Plastic Granulator
+Find the Right Plastic Granulator For You

 - Material type